exadel-inc/esl/src/modules/esl-share/README.md

  - `share` - the same as clicking the button, i.e. perform the share action

+### ESLShareList

+#### Attributes / Properties

+ - `list` - list of social networks or groups of them to display (all by default).
+The value - a string containing the names of the buttons or groups (specified with the prefix group:) separated by spaces.
+For example: `"facebook reddit group:default"`
+ - `share-url` - URL to share (current page URL by default)
+ - `share-title` - title to share (current document title by default)
+ - `ready` - ready state marker

+#### Public API

+ - `buttonsConfig` - getter that returns config of buttons specified by the list attribute

+#### Events

+ - `esl:share:ready` - event to dispatch on ready state of ESLShareList

+### ESLSharePopup

+This element is based on [ESLPopup](../esl-popup/README.md) element and exists in a single instance.
+Its shared instance adds directly to the document's body when any of `ESLSharePopupTrigger` requires showing this popup.
+It removes from the document's body on hide action.
+`ESLSharePopup` renders buttons from the list on show action.
+If an `ESLSharePopup` element with the desired set of buttons already exists in the document body, the existing one will be reused.

+#### Public API

+ - `sharedInstance` - static getter that returns shared instance of ESLSharePopup

+### ESLSharePopupTrigger

+A trigger element is based on [ESLTrigger](../esl-trigger/README.md) to activate the popup with share buttons, which will activate the popup when you hover over it.
+Also, one additional activity of the `ESLSharePopupTrigger` is to forward the `share-title` and `share-url` attributes from the root `ESLSharePopupTrigger` component (or its parents if not defined on the trigger element) to the popup.
+So it's possible for components with the same set of buttons but different URLs and titles to share to use the same popup.

+#### Attributes / Properties

+ - `list` - list of social networks or groups of them to display (all by default).
+The value - a string containing the names of the buttons or groups (specified with the prefix group:) separated by spaces.
+For example: `"facebook reddit group:default"`
+ - `popup-initial-params` - initial params to pass into popup on show action (Default: `{position: 'top', hideDelay: 220}`)
+ - `share-url` - URL to share (current page URL by default)
+ - `share-title` - title to share (current document title by default)
+ - `track-hover` - [MediaQuery](../esl-media-query/README.md) to define allowed to track hover event media.
+(Default: `all`)

 ### ESLShare

 #### Attributes / Properties